 - Testopel.
 Tiny rice-sized pellets are inserted subdermally (beneath your skin), usually in your buttocks, and dissolve over 3-6months time to release testosterone slowly into your bloodstream.
 This is an outpatient surgical procedure that must be done in a doctor’s office.
 Many people prefer this as it means no daily lotions, no weekly shots/needles — only having to go to the doctor 2-4x a year for the procedure.
 For more on my experience with testopel, see this video.

-Also, in many European countries, something called Nebido is legal.
+In many European countries, something called Nebido is legal.
 This is a long-lasting shot of testosterone that you only need once every several months or so.
 It is very similar to Testopel, but without the whole insertion of pellets.
 It’s just a shot.
 For some reason the FDA has not legalized it here in the US.

 Please note: There really is NO “standard” or “average” or “typical” dosage.
 Comparing dosages is super harmful and toxic and absolutely unnecessary.
 Every body is different and therefore metabolizes testosterone differently!
 Although I have shared my dosage before, I believe it was unnecessary to have done so – your testosterone dosage is yours; mine is mine!
 Neither is better or worse as long as it works for you!